 Smaller kids might have trouble hitting the shuttle with a standard size badminton racket:

-WORLD JUNIOR BADMINTON CHAMPIONSHIPS: The Badminton World Federation organises the annual tournament for young badminton players under the age of 19.
-The competition will take place in Yogyakarta Indonesia in 2017 and Canada in 2018.
+WORLD JUNIOR BADMINTON CHAMPIONSHIPS: The Badminton World Federation (BWF) organises the annual tournament for young badminton players under the age of 19.
+The competition takes place in Huelva, Spain (October 17-30th).